gvwilson/onboarding/cd-screencasts.md

 - Put square brackets around the correct answer (wiggle mouse to highlight)
 - Fill in the "Feedbacks" section with a corresponding point-form list (type)
 - Click the "Save" button at the bottom (wiggle mouse, then click)
+- Click on "Preview" at the bottom to see how your exercise will appear (click!)

 ## How can I allow several correct responses to a multiple choice exercise?